chaoge525/soafee_demo/documentation/overview.rst

   some of the EWAOL images.

 **meta-ewaol-config**:
-  Directory that contains kas configurations files for building EWAOL images.
+  Directory that contains kas configuration files for building EWAOL images, as well as configuration files to use when running the Quality Assurance (QA) tools on the repository.

 **meta-ewaol-tests**:
   Yocto layer that provides recipes and configuration to enable the validation